Starting this weekend, polls open for four days, vote early

-SAN DIEGO COUNTY, Calif. — In a first for a County of San Diego election, the polls for the Nov.
+SAN DIEGO — In a first for a County of San Diego election, the polls for the Nov.
 3 Presidential General Election will open for four days, starting this weekend.

 In light of COVID-19, voters are encouraged to vote from home using their mail ballot.
 But those who want to vote in person can vote early at their assigned polling place from Saturday, Oct.
 31 through Monday, Nov.
 2 from 8 a.m. to 5 p.m.